ClusterHQ/flocker/docs/releasenotes/index.rst

 * Flocker is now significantly more efficient.
   The control and agent services use far less CPU time when idle and far less CPU time when converging on a configuration change.
   This allows larger clusters containing more datasets and supporting more frequent configuration changes.
-* Flocker can now be :ref:`installed on Redhat Enterprise Linux 7 <rhel-7-install-standalone-flocker>`.
 * The container agent is now optional and can be safely disabled if you don't expect to be using Flocker's deprecated container API or ``flocker-deploy``.
   The :ref:`Flocker plugin for Docker<plugin>` allows you to use Flocker from Docker without using Flocker's container API.
 * The dataset agent now has backend support for :ref:`Open vStorage <open-vstorage-backend>`.